 The School has produced a SEND information report that can be found in Appendix A and on the school's website.
 This document sets out additional information with regards to how we identify, teach and assess pupils with SEND in Ellwood School.
-Appendix B outlines the School's Local Offer and how we can seek support for vulnerable pupils.
+Appendix B outlines the School's Offer of Early Help and how we can seek support for vulnerable pupils.